elsaburren/easy-neuralnetwork/README.md

 # easy-neuralnetwork
-An easy neural-network class, coded in Python.
-Hopefully, it helps to understand to neural networks.
+An easy neural-network class coded in Python.
+Hopefully, it helps to understand neural networks better.

 It is still work in progress!